syrusakbary/snapshottest/README.md

 Snapshot testing is a way to test your APIs without writing actual test cases.

-Here's how it works: A snapshot is a single state of your API, saved in a file.
+1. A snapshot is a single state of your API, saved in a file.
-You have a set of snapshots for your API endpoints.
+2. You have a set of snapshots for your API endpoints.
-Once you add a new feature, you can generate new snapshots for the updated API.
+3. Once you add a new feature, you can generate new snapshots for the updated API.

 [![travis][travis-image]][travis-url]